EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 'save_output' - Set to 0 or 1.
 Determines if output files are created for the particles and x-rays.
 See below in the section 'Variables and Functions' for the output.

-'file_name' - The name of the CSV file (including extension) containing the muon data (see the 'Muons' section below for details).
+'file_name' - The name of the .csv file (including extension) containing the muon data (see the 'Muons' section below for details).

 'N' - Number of muons you want to create, must be <= the number of muons in the muon data file.

 'ts' - Timestep power.
 For example, to have a timestep of 10**-13, set ts = 13.

+'extra' - String to add uniqueness to the names of a certain set of output files if two different runs are being made at the same time.
+A folder must be created with this text inside the 'Single_Files' folder and the folder of the 'ts' value must exist within it.
+For example, if you set extra = "example/" (note the forward slash) and ts = 13, you must have the folder "../Output/Single_Files/example/13" where the origin of this path is the location of the code.
+The output files will also have 'example' such as 'particle_matrix_example_13.csv' will be created. 'extra' will generally be left as extra = "".

+## IMPORTANT ## if you have 'extra' set to not empty or you change 'ts', the following files must be edited:

+	process_single_files.py
+	just_process.py
+	read_particle_output.py
+	read_photon_output.py

+The edits are very obvious at the top of the files.
+This will hopefully get updated at some later time to be more automated.

 ### How the code works ###